play-co/sponsorpay/README.md

 After initialization, sponsorpay will emit an `Initialized` event.
-Any time after initialization you can tell Sponsorpay/Fyber to cache a video from one of the ad providers.
+Any time after initialization you can tell Sponsorpay/Fyber to cache a video from one of the ad providers by calling `sponsorpay.cacheVideo()`.
 Listen for the `VideoAvailable` event to be notified when a video ad is available, at which point call `sponsorpay.showVideo()` to display it.

 This is an overly simple example.
 Check out the [demo application](https://github.com/gameclosure/demoSponsorpay) for a full